 We confidently and excitedly recommend Burnished American Eagles MS70s to compliment Proof 70 coins as a solid precious metals investment.

-Invest with confidence.
-All Burnished Gold and Silver American Eagles qualify for our industry-best guaranteed buyback program!
+The future of Burnsihed American Eagles is bright and has incredible upside potential.
+You can invest with confidence knowing all Burnished Gold and Silver American Eagles qualify for our industry-best guaranteed buyback program!